PierreBarrat/TreeKnit.jl/docs/src/resolving.md

 Here are a few extra notes on strict vs liberal options:
 - liberal resolve will in general result in significantly more wrong splits placed in the trees
 - to create an ARG, it is necessary that MCCs are resolved exactly the same in both trees: the trees must be *knitted* together in those regions.
-  For this reason, it is also necessary to use liberal resolve in this case.
+  For this reason, it is also necessary to use liberal resolve for ARG reconstruction.